barban-dev/homeassistant-midea-dehumidifier/README.md

 ## Activate midea_dehumidifier custom integrations on your HA's configuration yaml file**

-Add the following section in your ``configuration.yaml`` & restart HA
+Add the following section in your ``configuration.yaml`` & restart HA (use the same username and password of your INVmate II App):
 ```
 midea_dehumidifier:
   username: user@example.com